stungeye/Programming-1-Notes/docs/11-pointers/01-pointer-basics.md

 ⚡ Warning:
 {: .label .label-red}

-Pointers that evaluates as true aren't guaranteed to point to a valid memory location.
+Pointers that evaluate as true aren't guaranteed to point to a valid memory location.
 {: .d-inline-block}

 ## NULL and 0 for Null Pointers